-- Carefully scrape off excess stain.

-- Clean with cool water and allow to dry.

-- 3. If a stain remains, clean it with solvent-type cleaner.
+- 1. Carefully scrape off excess stain. - First, clean with cool water and allow to dry completely. - If a stain remains, follow instructions for Multi-Purpose Interior Cleaner.

 Cleaning Vinyl

 Use warm water and a clean cloth.

 - Rub with a clean, damp cloth to remove dirt.
 You may have to do it more than once. - Things like tar, asphalt and shoe polish will stain if you don't get them off quickly.
 Use a clean cloth and a vinyl/leather cleaner.
 See your dealer for this product.